particle-iot/docs/src/content/hardware/migration-guides/photon-2-argon-migration-guide.md

 description: Migration guide for transitioning from the Argon to Photon 2
 ---

-# Photon 2 from Argon Migration Guide
+# Photon 2 from Argon migration guide

 **Preliminary pre-release version 2022-04-18**